neptune-ai/neptune-fetcher/README.md

 # Neptune Fetcher

-> [!NOTE]
-> This package is experimental and only works with Neptune Scale (`scale.neptune.ai`), which is in beta.
->
-> For the Python API corresponding to `app.neptune.ai`, see [neptune-client][neptune-client].

-Neptune Fetcher is a read-only API for querying metadata logged with the [Neptune Scale client][neptune-client-scale].
+Neptune Fetcher is a read-only API for querying metadata logged with the [Neptune Python client][neptune-client-scale].
 The separation makes it safer and more efficient to fetch data from Neptune.

 With the Fetcher API, you can:

 - List experiments, runs, and attributes of a project.
 - Fetch experiment or run metadata as a data frame.
 - Define filters to fetch experiments, runs, and attributes that meet certain criteria.

+> [!NOTE]
+> _For the Python API corresponding to [Neptune 2.x][legacy-app], see [neptune-client][neptune-client]._

 ## Documentation